About Us

 Singers of Summerville presents 2-3 performances per year and is available for community events or special performances.
 Our members, ages 18-80, are a diverse group – teachers, musicians, medical professionals, attorneys, business leaders, retirees, and students – all sharing a passion for choral singing.

-We are a non-profit organization, funded in part by the South Carolina Arts Commission, which receives support from the National Endowment for the Arts.
 Our primary sources of financial support come from concert ticket sales, member dues, patrons, donors, sponsors, and grants.

 Entrance into the choir is obtained through competitive audition.
 Our rehearsals are held on Monday evenings from 7:00pm to 9:00pm.